-I first learned about Bitcoin in 2013 when I considered it as a payment method on my first ecommerce store.
-I never set it up… huge mistake.
+I first learned about Bitcoin in 2013 when I considered it as a payment method for my first e-commerce store.
+I never set it up… a huge mistake.
 I would have made more just doing that

 I understood little of what he said, but I still bought some anyway.

-My crypto assets at their high in 2017 were around 90k, and when the market crashed at the lowest they were 11k.
+My crypto assets at their high in 2017 were around 90k, and when the market crashed at its lowest they were 11k.
 Woof. (still HODL)

 This article is my attempt at writing an introduction to Decentralized Finance and why I find it so interesting.